Measures of complexity and entanglement in fermionic many-body systems: Conclusions

-We have concentrated here on the properties of the Bogoliubov-Valatin canonical basis set and the corresponding canonical occupation probabilities, which were introduced to describe pairing correlations.
-Theirs are rather general properties of the one-body density matrix, and the set of canonical wave functions is mathematically equivalent with the set of natural orbitals introduced basically for normal systems.
-We have shown that the canonical wave functions/natural orbitals fall basically into two distinct categories: {\it a)} the first group corresponds to wave functions with their support predominantly inside the nucleus; {\it b)} the second category corresponds to wave functions with their support outside the nucleus and in the limit of high spatial resolution ($\Lambda \rightarrow \infty$) these wave functions have vanishing occupation probabilities, hence do not contribute to observables.
+In order to study the complexity of a many-fermion wave function we have concentrated here on the properties of the canonical wave functions/natural orbitals basis set and the corresponding occupation probabilities.
+Unlike previous studies, which were limited only to the study of canonical wave functions/natural orbitals only for the ground state of various systems and small basis sets of such states, we have extended our analysis to excited and in particular to many-fermion functions describing non-equilibrium processes and have shown that their properties are universal and general properties of the one-body density matrix, whether the system is static or time-dependents, see also~\cite{Bulgac:2022,Bulgac:2022a}.
+The canonical wave functions/natural orbitals fall basically into two distinct categories: {\it a)} The first group corresponds to wave functions with their support predominantly inside the nucleus. {\it b)} The second category corresponds to wave functions with their support outside the nucleus and in the limit of high spatial resolution ($\Lambda \rightarrow \infty$) these wave functions have vanishing occupation probabilities and hence do not contribute to observables.
 We have dubbed these two categories as ``interior'' and ``exterior'' canonical wave functions.
-Moreover, while for an isolated quantum system in vacuum the cardinality of the entire set of canonical wave function is $\mathfrak{c} = |\mathbb{R}^3|$, the cardinality of the ``interior'' subset of canonical wave functions is only $\aleph_0 = |\mathbb{Z}| = |\mathbb{N}|$.
-Even in the calculations in finite spatial boxes, the set of physically relevant ``interior'' canonical wave functions only has a significantly smaller size than the full set, which can be crucial in performing many-body simulations within such a reduced space, but ``physically complete'' set.
-The set of $-\ln n_k$ is also known as the entanglement spectrum~\cite{Li:2008} and it is widely used in literature to characterize the properties of the strongly interacting many-body systems~\cite{Chuchem:2010,Pal:2010,Bardarson:2012,Cohen:2016,Abanin:2019,Sinha:2020,Wimberger:2021, Liu:2022,Mueller:2022,Schneider:2022}.
+As far as we are aware, the existence and properties of these two sets of canonical wave functions/natural orbitals has not been discussed in literature.
+The ``interior'' wave functions fall into two subgroups: the first group corresponding to occupation probabilities described by well-known either Bardeen-Cooper-Schrieffer distribution in the presence of pairing correlations or the textbook distribution~\cite{Abrikosov:1963}